hienluu/claude-code-clone/README.md

 ## Claude Code Clone AI agent
 This is a simple AI coding agent that uses Gemini as the LLM and it has access to 4 tools, which are defined in the function directory.
+This simple agent uses a simple loop and it doesn't use any agent framework.

 ### Getting started